gordonguthrie/belka-example/docs/belka_example_callbacks.md

 ### Route 6

-This route tests that redirects work - hit this URL and a code `30` will be issued with a path the clients's job is to redirect to that path - in this case the one handled by clause 8 - this is expected to be a temporary redirect
+This route tests that redirects work - hit this URL and a code `30` will be issued with a path the client's job is to redirect to that path - in this case the one handled by clause 8 - this is expected to be a temporary redirect

 ```erlang
 simpleRouter(#{path := ["test", "redirect", "temporary"]} = Route) ->